embatty/KL_2025/course_modules_2025/PhylogeneticAnalysis/PhylogeneticAnalysis.md

 It is good practice to run tools like `seqkit` to confirm the expected length of the MSA and the total number of expected sequences in it.

-First, activate the conda environment for the phylogenetic analysis module:

-`conda activate PhylogeneticAnalysis`

 ```
 seqkit stats data/Kpn_ST78.cpe058.fas --all --gap-letters "- .
 N"
 ```